Changes to COVID-19 restrictions: Information for small businesses

 Council regularly lists opportunities for suppliers, contractors, professional services and consultants to do business with Council through formal tenders.
-Businesses may also be able to get involved with Council events, including Council's new #LoveLivo Live online event series - please visit our event Expressions of Interest page for a list of current opportunities.
+Businesses may also be able to get involved with Council events - please visit our event Expressions of Interest page for a list of current opportunities.

 The NSW Small Business Commissioner website provides a wealth of information about your employer obligations, managing employee leave, business contingency planning and consumer rights.
-This website also provides detail of which ‘non-essential’ businesses have been restricted from trading by the Australian and NSW Governments to protect the community, with links to financial support.
+This website also provides detail of which ‘non-essential’ businesses may be temporarily restricted from trading by the Australian and NSW Governments to protect the community, with links to financial support.

 Visit the Fair Work Ombudsman website for specific information about COVID-19 and workplace laws, including information on stand downs from work, working arrangements impacted by school closures, and pay and sick leave entitlements.

 Austrade has important up-to-date information for exporters on international markets and logistics.

 Business Connect advisory support (available in English, Arabic, Vietnamese and Chinese)

 If you would like personal support, a Business Connect Advisor can help you strategise how best to navigate your business through this period.
 Advisors speak languages other than English including Arabic, Vietnamese and Chinese.

 To book a free advisory session through the Business Connect program and connect with an advisor, email Council at firstname.lastname@example.org.

 While many businesses have been adversely affected by COVID-19 and are reducing their workforces, there are some areas of the economy which have an increased demand for workers.
 If you need help hiring someone during this period, please email Employment Officer, Liz Young at email@example.com for information and assistance.

 Tips to Get Your Business Online